hacpai/show-me-the-code/Python/README.md

 **第 0073 题：**Write a str method for the Point class.
 Create a Point object and print it.

 Write an add method for the Point class.

+**第 0074 题：**Write an add method for Points that works with either a Point object or a tuple:

+If the second operand is a Point, the method should return a new Point whose x coordinate is the sum of the x coordinates of the operands, and likewise for the y coordinates.

+If the second operand is a tuple, the method should add the first element of the tuple to the x coordinate and the second element to the y coordinate, and return a new Point with the result.